playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 @[csrf-add-token](code/ScalaCsrf.scala)

-A more convenient way to apply these actions is to use them in combination with Play's `ActionBuilder`:
+A more convenient way to apply these actions is to use them in combination with Play's [[action composition|ScalaActionsComposition]]:

 @[csrf-action-builder](code/ScalaCsrf.scala)